Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 What Degree Do You Need to Be a Cardiac Nurse Practitioner?

 As with most nursing professions, becoming a Cardiac Nurse Practitioner requires a significant level of education and training.

-Most Cardiac Nurse Practitioners earn their certification as an Acute Care Nurse Practitioner (ACNP) prior to going on to specialize in cardiac treatment.
+Most Cardiac Nurse Practitioners earn their certification as Acute Care Nurse Practitioners (ACNPs) prior to going on to specialize in cardiac treatment.

-Although there are currently no specific certifications for Cardiac Nursing, most candidates can seek specialized fellowship training to eventually working in a Cardiac Care Unit.
+Although there are currently no specific certifications for Cardiac Nursing, most candidates can seek specialized fellowship training to eventually work in a Cardiac Care Unit.

 The steps required in becoming a Cardiac Nurse Practitioner: